CooperPair/Spot_checking_algorithm/README.md

 It involves rapidly testing a large suite of diverse machine learning algorithms on a problem in order to quickly discover what algorithms might work and where to focus attention.

+This could not be possible without the tutorial given by Jason Brownlee.

 # Advanatge of Spot Checking:

 It is fast it by-passes the days or weeks of preparation and analysis and playing with algorithms that may not ever lead to a result.